 Automatic formatting: The

-f_autoparameter enables Cloudinary to analyze the image content and select the best format for delivery.
+f_autoparameter enables Cloudinary to analyze the image content and selects the best format for delivery.
 For example, it might deliver images as WebP to Chrome or as JPEG-XR to Internet Explorer but retain the original format for all other browsers.
 With both

 Here, Cloudinary maintains the aspect ratio but resizes the image to the height and width you specified.